 Your doctor will make sure you don't have a breast abscess — a complication that can occur when mastitis isn't treated promptly.
 A culture of your breast milk might help guide your doctor in determining the best antibiotic for you, especially if your infection is severe.

 A rare form of breast cancer — inflammatory breast cancer — also can cause redness and swelling that could initially be confused with mastitis.
-Your doctor may recommend a diagnostic mammogram, and you may need a biopsy to make sure you don't have breast cancer.
+Your doctor may recommend a diagnostic mammogram.
+If your signs and symptoms persist even after you complete a course of antibiotics, you may need a biopsy to make sure you don't have breast cancer.

 - Dixon JM.
 Lactational mastitis. http://www.uptodate.com/home.
 Accessed April 23, 2015.